Shanty Bass Logo

 Mart

-About: The glue that keeps all the parts together, Mart has sung in male voice and barbershop groups across the South West since boyhood.
-When asked by Jon to assemble a motley crew of rugby players to sing at his wedding he didn’t know what he was getting himself into.
-He now does know what he’s getting himself into and still does it, which is to his testament.
-No one has ever seen him cross the whitewash but there’s suspicion he could have propped up a few scrums in his day.
+The glue that keeps all the parts together, Mart has sung in male voice and barbershop groups across the South West since boyhood.
+When asked by Jon to assemble a motley crew of rugby players to sing at his wedding, he didn’t know what he was getting himself into.
+He now knows what he was getting into and still does it, which is to his testament.

 Likes: Ollie Evans, harmonies, clogging up the group chat